National Assembly (Angola): Premises

-The original building of the National Assembly from 1980, also called People's assembly was located in Estúdio/Restauração Cinema in urban district of Ingombota.
-The new building inaugurated on 9 November 2015 was initiated on 15 October 2009, while the construction started on 17 May 2010.
+The original building of the National Assembly from 1980, also called People's Assembly, was located in Estúdio/Restauração Cinema in Luanda s urban district of Ingombota.

+The new building was initiated on 15 October 2009, construction started on 17 May 2010 and it was inaugurated on 9 November 2015.
 It is a part of the Political Administrative Centre covering an area of 72,000 Sq.m and a built area of 54,000 sq.m.
-The Centre accommodates Presidential Palace, the Palace of Justice, the Defence Ministry, Ministry of Justice and Human Rights, the Episcopal Palace and the premises of the former National Assembly headquarters.
+The Centre accommodates a Presidential Palace, the Palace of Justice, the Defence Ministry, the Ministry of Justice and Human Rights, the Episcopal Palace and the premises of the former National Assembly headquarters.
 The New Assembly has 4,600 seats overall with 1,200 in meeting rooms.
 The compound has four blocks each with six floors, a basement parking that can accommodate 494 vehicles, out of which 34 is reserved for VIPs.
 The construction was carried out by Portuguese company Teixeira Duarte under the supervision of Special Works Office of the Government of Angola.
 The building was inaugurated by José Eduardo dos Santos on 10 November 2015.

-Performance of political parties
+Historical performance of political parties

+The People's Movement for the Liberation of Angola (MPLA) has held a majority in the Assembly since Angolan independence in 1975.

-Jose Eduardo dos Santos won the 1980 and 1986 elections and became the first elected President of the country.
-At the time, the country was a one-party state known as the Angolan People's Republic, with the People's Movement for the Liberation of Angola - Party of Labour (MPLA-PT) as the sole legal party.
+Jose Eduardo dos Santos won the 1980 and 1986 "elections" and became the first elected President of the country, when it was a one-party state known as the Angolan People's Republic, with the People's Movement for the Liberation of Angola - Party of Labour (MPLA-PT) as the sole legal party.
 As a result, most candidates were members of the party, and two-thirds were re-nominated from 1980 elections in the 1986 elections.
-The civil war continued with UNITA fighting against the MLPA, with both parties taking international support.
-There was a cease-fire agreement during 1989, with the leader of UNITA, Jonas Savimbi, but it collapsed soon.
-As a part of its peace efforts, MLPA dropped its theme of Marxism–Leninism and moved over to democratic socialism.
-During May 1991, Dos Santos and Savimbi signed a multiparty democracy agreement in Lisbon.
-Dos Santos won the 1992, 2008 and 2012 elections as well in the Presidency elections, but different parties started performing.
-During the 1992 elections, when the first multi-party elections were held, UNITA secured 34.1 per cent vote in the assembly and won 70 seats.
+The Angolan Civil War (1975-2002) continued with UNITA fighting against the MLPA, with both parties taking international support.
+During 1989, there was a cease-fire agreement with the leader of UNITA, Jonas Savimbi, but it collapsed soon.
+As part of its peace efforts, MLPA dropped its theme of Marxism–Leninism and moved over to democratic socialism.

+In May 1991, Dos Santos and Savimbi signed a multiparty democracy agreement in Lisbon.

+Dos Santos won the 1992, 2008 and 2012 elections as well in the Presidency elections, but since 1992 multiple parties started performing.
+During the 1992 election, the first multi-party election, UNITA secured 34 per cent vote in the assembly and won 70 seats.
 But during the 2008 and 2012, their win was reduced to 16 and 32 seats respectively, while the ruling MPLA won 191 and 175 seats respectively.

+A new constitution was adopted in 2010, the first elections under this new constitution were held in 2012.